Insights into Writing, Editing,

 In fact, modern medical care can repair almost any injury in the lower torso, as long as emergency facilities are close by.
 That should be some consolation to anyone worried about being struck with a ritual obsidian blade.

 I was working on a priest's prayer in Swallowing the Sun and needed several synonyms for mist.
 The thesaurus gave me a brand new word: brume.
 Not only does brume mean mist or fog, but it also relates to a specific season.
 So I have steam for summer, brume for winter, and mist and fog for spring and fall.
-That's not quite enough seasons for the Arizona desert, which has foresummer, marked by haze.
+That's not quite enough seasons for the Arizona desert, which also has foresummer, marked by haze.

 My research efforts don't always yield what I was hoping for.
 Take jojoba, for example.